 International Students may apply under the Early Action or Rolling Admission processes.
 To be considered as an Early Action applicant, all materials (including scholarship applications) must be submitted by November 1.

-- Academic Record (transcripts from secondary school and any college or university you have attended.
+- Submit your Academic Records (transcripts from secondary schools and any other college or university you have attended)

 Cynthia Yang - Office of Admission

 Gustavus Adolphus College

 Certified electronic materials can be sent to email@example.com.